iychoi/iRODS-FUSE-Mod-v3.3.1/README.md

 - "--lazyupload" : use lazy-upload
 - "--lazyupload-buffer-dir" : specify lazy-upload buffer directory, if not specified, "/tmp/fuseLazyUploadBuffer/" will be used

-If you just want to use the preloading without configuring other parameters that relate to the preloading feature, you will need to give "--preload" option.
-If you use any other options that relate to the preloading, you don't need to give "--preload".
+If you just want to use the preload without configuring other parameters that relate to the preload feature, you will need to give "--preload" option.
+If you use any other options that relate to the preload, you don't need to give "--preload".
 Those options will also set "--preload" option by default.

-If you just want to use the lazy-uploading without configuring other parameters that relate to the lazy-uploading feature, you will need to give "--lazyupload" option.
+If you just want to use the lazy-upload without configuring other parameters that relate to the lazy-upload feature, you will need to give "--lazyupload" option.
 If you use any other options that relate to the lazy-uploading, you don't need to give "--lazyupload".
 Those options will also set "--lazyupload" option by default.

 Performance Metrics
 -------------------

 Tested with iPlant Atmosphere virtual instance and iPlant DataStore(iRODS).
+For testing file reads, I used "cp" command to copy whole file content from fuse-mounted directory (iRODS) to local directory (local machine).
+For testing file writes, I used "cp" command the same but from local directory (local machine) to fuse-mounted directory (iRODS).

 File Read Performance